surfacesyntacticud/guidelines/content/docs/general_guideline/Syntactic_relations/conj/conj_coord.md

 {{< /conll >}}

-For more information about coordination, see the [dedicated page](../../Universal_construction/coordination.md).
+For more information about coordination, see the [dedicated page](../../Universal_construction/coordination.md):

+- Embedded coordination : `conj:coord@emb`
+- Shared dependents: `Shared=Yes`

 ## French